akitorahayashi/async-sdd-slashes/sdd-6-dc.md

 ## Context

+- `.tmp/requirements.md` is the authoritative source defining what needs to be built
-- Requirements, design notes, test plans, minutes, and other artefacts stored in `.tmp/`
+- Design notes, test plans, and other artefacts stored in `.tmp/`

 ## Your task

 ### 1. Review available material

 - Use `.tmp/requirements.md` as the primary reference
-- Consult `.tmp/design.md`, `.tmp/test_design.md`, `.tmp/minutes.md`, `.tmp/tasks.md`, or other notes only when they add useful background
+- Consult `.tmp/design.md`, `.tmp/test_design.md`, `.tmp/tasks.md`, or other notes in `.tmp/` only when they add useful background

 ### 2. Decide on documentation updates